 We invite you to come celebrate and explore the craft of genealogy with us.
 Hurdle brick walls with us, document your family history with us, and cry on each other's shoulder when we discover yet another burned courthouse.
 Share and elebrate new discoveries with us.

 They say it takes a village to "yada yada yada" and NTGA members are a village of fun, caring, enthusiastic folks who love genealogy.

-Come hear the band !!
+Circle the wagons with us, come hear the band !!